AbrahamElfenbaum/ProjectIronTable/ProjectIronTable_GDD.md

 **Private channel behavior:** When a sender creates a new private channel, they are automatically switched to that tab.
 All recipients see a notification indicator on the new tab.
 All participants (sender and all recipients) share the same channel and can send messages to it.

+**Dice roll routing:** Dice roll results are posted to whichever channel the rolling player currently has active, not always broadcast to everyone.
+If the rolling player has a private channel open, the roll result goes only to that channel's participants.
+If the Server tab is active, the roll broadcasts to all.
+Starting a new private channel via a dice roll (rolling when no relevant private tab is open) is a future feature — not yet designed.

+> **Open Item (future):** How does a player initiate a private dice roll if they don't already have a private channel open with the relevant recipients?
+For example: rolling to hide something from specific players without first typing a private message.
+This requires a UI flow for selecting recipients before rolling, separate from the chat input.
+Not yet designed.

 **Visibility:** By default, messages and roll results are broadcast to all users via the Server tab.
-Private messages are visible only to the participants of that channel.
+Private messages and private rolls are visible only to the participants of that channel.

 **Persistence:** The full chat log (all messages and roll results) is saved as part of the session and restored on reload.
 Nothing is lost between sessions.